oostern/cracl/README.md

 PUBX messages with the u-blox are similar, just pass whatever you want into the `pubx_send` function.
 NMEA messages are returned as strings for you to parse yourself.

-We use the library with Ubuntu 18.04 and 16.04, but it should theoretically be portable, you just need Boost ASIO.
+We use Ubuntu 18.04 and 16.04, but it should theoretically be portable, you'll just need Boost ASIO.

 A Makefile is included which generates a shared library file to link against.
 By default it places it two directories up in a folder called lib (that must exist).
 You might want to change this.
 After including the headers in your code, just link against the library.